edwardez/bangumin.app/tos.md

 3. Disclaimer

-   The materials within BangumiN are provided on an 'as is' basis.
+   The materials within BangumiN are provided on an "as is" basis.
 We make no warranties, expressed or implied, and hereby disclaims and negates all other warranties including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.